-M-1 Rail helps get Woodward developments rolling in Detroit
+M-1 Rail helps get Woodward developments rolling

 Detroit —M-1 Rail may be a year away from ferrying passengers from downtown to Midtown, but housing developments already are popping up along the Woodward Avenue route: an early sign the streetcar service could play a major role in eradicating blight along the 3.3-mile line.